Sukanya Samriddhi Yojana (Calculator, Age Limit, Apply, SBI) [Maturity Amount After 21 Years]

-Please read this for Sukanya Samriddhi Yojana in Hindi
+Now Sukanya Samriddhi Yojana in detail

 Without further ado, let us start with the Sukanya Samriddhi Yojana FAQ.
 We will try to keep things as simple as possible and explain everything in layman terms.

-|Minimum Age for opening account||0 years – new born or infants can be included in this scheme.
+|0 years – newborn or infants can be included in this scheme.

 |10 years – the girl child should not be more than 10 years of age at the time of opening the account.

-- How many accounts can be opened under the scheme?
+How many accounts can be opened under the scheme

 This is a very tricky question.
 The answer to this question is given in a tabular format to make things simple and clear:

 |If parents/guardians have just one daughter

 |Maximum 2 accounts – one for each daughter

 |If parents/guardians have triplets at first birth or twin daughters at second birth**

-- During first birth, 3 daughters are born (triplets) and in second birth 1 or more daughters are born – parents or guardians can open only and only 3 accounts for the triplet sisters from first birth.
-Daughter(s) from the second birth are to be left out.
+- During the first birth, 3 daughters are born (triplets) and in the second birth 1 or more daughters are born – parents or guardians can open only, and only 3 accounts for the triplet sisters from the first birth.
+The daughter (s) from the second birth is to be left out.

 Thus essentially, the maximum number of accounts can never exceed 3, irrespective of the number of girl children in the family.

-- Who can open and operate an account under the scheme?
+Who can open and operate an account under the scheme

-Under this scheme, an account can be opened only and only by biological parents of the girl child or by a legally assigned guardian of the child in case the parents are not alive.
+Under this scheme, an account can be opened only and only by the biological parents of the girl child or by a legally assigned guardian of the child in case the parents are not alive.
 A girl child herself cannot open an account.

 Account operation can be handled by parents or legal guardians on behalf of the girl child as long as they want.
 However, when the female child turns 18 years old, she gets the right to operate the account on her own and no intervention will be required from her parents or legal guardian unless she wants them to intervene.